Parents Appreciating Teachers & Staff (PATS)

 Frequently Asked Questions

-The Annual Campaign raises funds to help IUSD (Irvine Public School District) provide each student in every school a world-class educational experience.
-Since 1996, IPSF has donated more than $68 million to support Irvine schools in critical areas including class size reduction, music, science, afterschool enrichment programs, technology and health & wellness.
-For a detailed view of funding this year, see below.
+The Educational Excellence Fund raises funds to help IUSD (Irvine Unified School District) provide each student in every school a world-class educational experience.
+Since 1996, IPSF has donated more than $68 million to support Irvine schools in critical areas including class size reduction, music, science, afterschool enrichment programs, technology, and health & wellness.
+For a detailed view of funding made possible from parent and community donations last year, see below.

 Why should I give?

 Your participation is important.
 Despite being one of the lowest funded districts in the country, we are fortunate to have one of the largest educational foundations in the state and a community that values education, which have worked together to bridge the gap in funding.
 When you contribute to IPSF, you support not only your child, but every child in IUSD by investing in their future.
 The success of IPSF and IUSD depends on the generous support of our entire community!

 Only you can decide what level of support is right for your family.
 We encourage every family to consider giving at least $50, but all amounts are welcome and appreciated.
 Together we can make a difference!